Azure-Samples/aci-vsts-pr-reviewer-logicapps-servicebus/README.md

 ```
 Copy the connection string.
 You will need to provide this value when creating a Service Hook subscription.

-2. Go to VSTS project to configure service hook.
+2. Go to Azure Pipelines project to configure service hook.

 Click "Create subscription"